singletn/singletn/packages/core/README.md

 # singletn

-`@singletn/core` is a simple and reactive way to store your data, in any type of javascript/typescript application.
+`@singletn/core` is a zero dependency, minimal, simple and reactive way to store your data, in any type of javascript/typescript application.

 ## How to use it